dezoito/dezoito.github.io/_posts/2015-10-14-flask-test-examples-phantomjs.md

  - Define logic that is common to all tests (e.g. client login/logout, utility functions)

- - Get the elapsed running time for individual tests
+ - Display the elapsed running time for individual tests

 So starting with a basic Flask App structure, we can use a `/tests` folder to store different tests and utilities:

 ```sh

 /flask_Summarizer
                 ├── app
                 │   ├── static